 To make room on the 40-man roster, INF Javier Baez has been transferred to the 60-day injured list.

-In other words, it's hard to expect that much will change for Outman in Detroit.
+In other words, it's hard to expect much change for Outman in Detroit.
 If nothing else, it's a move that bides time.
 To make room for Outman on the 40-man roster, the Tigers transferred Javier Baez to the 60-day IL.
-With Baez not coming back anytime soon for the Tigers, Outman offers the ability to play all three outfield positions.
+Outman has the ability to play all three outfield positions.

 James Outman signals Tigers' farewell to Jahmai Jones?

 It would seem that Outman is destined to take spot of Jahmai Jones on the Tigers' 26-man roster.
-Jone was a success story for the Tigers last season, but has become a liability on the bench.
-Again, it's hard to expect that Outman will be much better, but if nothing else, it's a different look to the Tigers' bench.
+Jones was a success story for the Tigers last season, but has become a liability on the bench.
+It's hard to expect that Outman will be much better, but if nothing else, it's a different look to the Tigers' bench.